Nonlinear interaction theory for parametrically-excited spin-wave modes in confined micromagnetic systems: Conclusions

 In this work, we have developed a comprehensive analytical framework to describe the nonlinear dynamics of parametrically-excited spin-wave modes in confined ferromagnetic systems under parallel pumping.
 Starting from the micromagnetic dynamical equations, we employed a Normal Modes Model (NMM) to derive explicit expressions for parametric instability thresholds and for the post-instability steady-state amplitudes of the excited modes.
 These results were obtained without relying on restrictive approximations, thereby ensuring wide applicability to various system geometries and excitation conditions.

 Our analysis was first focused on the single-mode excitation regime, providing a quantitative understanding of amplitude saturation following the onset of parametric instability.
-We then extended the theory to the case of two-tone excitation, where two resonant modes are simultaneously driven into instability.
+We then extended the theory to the case of two-tone excitation ({both situations of continuous-wave (CW) and pulse width modulated (PWM) excitations have been considered as in realistic experiments}), where two resonant modes are simultaneously driven into instability.
 In this coupled-mode regime, we derived analytical expressions that capture the rich and complex behavior emerging from nonlinear mode interactions.
 The theory predicts non-reciprocal coupling effects, where the influence of one mode on another is not symmetric, as well as the emergence of hysteresis, multi-stability, quasiperiodic dynamics, and non-commutative responses depending on the temporal protocol of external signal activation.
 Despite such a large variety of dynamical behaviors, we have demonstrated that they are completely governed by the self- and mutual NFS coefficients (three parameters) that can be computed from the knowledge of the modes spatial profiles.

 The analytical results were validated through numerical micromagnetic simulations performed on a nanoscale YIG disk, demonstrating excellent agreement with the predicted instability thresholds, amplitude dynamics, and phase diagrams.
 These diagrams effectively map the variety of steady-state oscillation regimes and provide a powerful tool for interpreting and designing experiments involving parametrically driven magnetization dynamics.